I visited my grandmother in a rehab facility years ago and hated the sounds and the odors. Can I expect something better?

 How often may I have visitors?

 You may have visitors any time of day.
 Our buildings are open 24 hours a day, and your visitors are welcome to come when it is convenient for both of you.
-If you have a family member who would like to stay with you, please let our staff know and we will do our best to accommodate you.

 Can my family members stay overnight?